Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Experimental Evaluation

 \subsection{Vision System}

-Two sets of experiments were conducted to evaluate Covy's vision system -- person's location estimation accuracy and classification accuracy of breaches in social distancing.
-For the former, a person moves away from the camera by \SI{1}{\meter}, and for the latter, two pedestrians stood at various coordinates in the scene.
-We ensured that the people were in the field of view of the camera and took 50 pictures at each location.
-For the classification experiments, balanced data was ensured.
-These experiments were conducted in a simulated and real environment and repeated until the camera could not detect any pedestrian.
-Finally, we profiled the execution of these algorithms on Jetson Nano and Jetson Xavier NX.
+Two sets of experiments were conducted to evaluate Covy's vision system: person's location estimation accuracy and classification accuracy of breaches in social distancing.
+Each experiment was done in a simulated and real environment.
+For the person's location estimation, we moved the person away from the camera by 1\,m for every new experiment and took 50 pictures at each location.
+Additionally, we sampled a few other coordinates by moving the pedestrian vertically by 0.8\,m.
+We repeated this experiment until the camera could not detect any pedestrian, which resulted in ranges of 23 and 16\,m for the RGB camera and 5 and 7\,m for the RGB-D camera in the simulated and real environment, respectively.
+The red circles in Figure \ref{fig:heatmap} show the exact coordinates at which a person stood.
+For the breach detection accuracy, we placed two people at various coordinates in the scene while ensuring they were in the camera's field of view and took 50 pictures at each location.
+To get balanced data, we ensured that they breached the social distancing rule in half of the experiment trials.
+For detecting people using the RGB-D camera, we used the YOLOv3 model~\cite{redmon2018yolov3} trained on the COCO dataset \cite{lin2015microsoft}.
+For the RGB-based detection, we used the MonoLoco model~\cite{bertoni2021perceiving}, trained on the KITTI dataset \cite{Geiger2013IJRR}.
+Finally, we profiled the execution of these algorithms the Jetson Nano and Jetson Xavier NX processor.